nbicocchi/learn-java-core/assets/slides/E8 - Java IO.md

 Let's look at some direct subclasses of `OutputStream` from the standard library.`FileOutputStream` is intended for writing data to a file as a destination. `ByteArrayOutputStream` as you may guess allows writing to `byte[]` destination.
 Such classes like `FilterOutputStream` or `PipedOutputStream` have no endpoint destination and write data to other output streams.
 These classes are supposed to be intermediate streams for data transformation or possibly providing additional functionality.

 ```
+// copy a binary file in chunks of 1K
 File src = new File("src/test/resources/copiedWithIo.txt");
 File dst = new File("src/test/resources/copiedWithIo.txt.bak");
 try (InputStream in = new BufferedInputStream(new FileInputStream(src));